MOVE: Effective and Harmless Ownership Verification via Embedded External Features: Related Work

 where $\mathcal{L}(\cdot)$ is the loss function.
 In the verification stage, the defender will examine the suspicious model in predicting $y_t$.
 If the confidence scores of poisoned samples are significantly greater than those of benign samples, the suspicious model is treated as watermarked and therefore it is stolen from the victim.
+The latest research \cite{wang2023free, gan2023towards, zhu2024reliable} focused on improving the watermark robustness.
+For example, Gan \emph{et al.} proposed adversarial parametric perturbation (APP) to improve watermark robustness \cite{gan2023towards}.
+It was inspired by the finding that many watermark-removed models exist in the vicinity of the victim model in the parameter space, which may be easily utilized by watermark-removal attacks.

-However, as shown in the following experiments conducted in Section \ref{sec:limitation_backdoor}, these methods have minor effects in defending against more complicated model stealing.
+However, as shown in our experiments, these methods have minor effects in defending against more complicated model stealing.
 Their failures are most probably because the hidden backdoor is modified after the complicated stealing process.
-Moreover, backdoor watermarking also introduce new security threats, since it builds a stealthy latent connection between trigger pattern and target label.
+Moreover, backdoor watermarking also introduces new security threats since it builds a stealthy latent connection between trigger patterns and target labels.
 The adversaries may use it to maliciously manipulate the predictions of deployed victim models.
 This problem will also hinder their utility in practice.

 In conclusion, existing defenses still have vital limitations.
 How to defend against model stealing is still an important open question and worth further exploration.